aollin/racechrono-ble-diy-device/README.md

 ## GPS main characteristic (UUID 0x0003)

-This characteristic is read and notify only.
+This characteristic should be exposed as READ and NOTIFY.

 byte index  | description
 ------ | -----------------------------------------------------------------------------------------------------------------